JerBouma/FinanceToolkit/README.md

 <details>
   <summary><b>Financial Models</b></summary>

+The financial models are used to analyze a company’s financial performance and assess its financial health.
+They provide insights into the company’s profitability, efficiency, liquidity, solvency, and valuation.

 > **DuPont Analysis**

 The Dupont analysis is a method used to dissect and understand the factors that drive a company’s return on equity (ROE).
 It breaks down the ROE into three key components: Profit Margin, Asset Turnover, and Financial Leverage.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_dupont_analysis).